chriiiish/serverless-deployment-demo/back-end/README.md

     ├── README.md
     ├── serverless.yml              # The file that controls what resources are spun up on deployment └── sls-deployment-demo.csproj  # The CSPROJ for the Lambda function code

+---

+# Questions

+1. What's a package.json, npm, node file doing in a C# project?
+   That installs the *serverless* framework plugin for the deployment